 1. Heat 1 – 1.5 cups water in a small vessel.
 Add the jaggery cubes and melt them.
 Boil for a few minutes and set aside.

-2. Cook the cracked wheat adding 4 cups of water in a pressure cooker for 2 whistles or until soft.
+2. Cook the cracked wheat adding around 2.5 cups of water (or as required) in a pressure cooker for 2 whistles or until soft.
 Open the cooker when the pressure releases or after 10 minutes.
 Transfer the cooked cracked wheat to an uruli.
 Strain the jaggery syrup and add to the cooked cracked wheat.
 Mix well and cook at medium heat.
 Add 2 tbsp ghee to prevent it from sticking to the bottom of the uruli.
 Stir continuously for about 10 – 12 minutes or until the jaggery is well-coated to the cracked wheat.
 Now add the medium-thick coconut milk.
 Bring to a boil.
+Cook for a few minutes.
 Adjust the consistency according to your preference.
 Add the thick coconut milk.
-Cook for a minute at low heat, add the cardamom powder, cumin powder and dry ginger powder.
+Cook for a minute at low heat.
+Add the cardamom powder, cumin powder and dry ginger powder.
 Mix well and switch off.